paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ![](https://www.dropbox.com/s/jvn1uzck2jem0cu/matthew-henry-Gyti0PhoQjY-unsplash.jpg?dl=1)

 ^
-Now, how about we dive a bit deeper and see if we can observe how the referencing of `name` changes as the Ruby parser reads through the code.
+Now, how about we dive another level deeper, and see if we can observe how the referencing of "`name`" changes as the Ruby parser reads through the code.

 ---
 [.background-color: #000000]